jometzg/restaurant-booking-planner/README.md

 All of the above orchestrated by using automated function calling as a planner.
 See my other lights repo for more explanation.

+## Prerequitities
+1. An Azure OpenAI instance with as deployed chat model e.g. *gpt-4o*.
+The resource name and key are needed
+2. A Bing Search service provisioned in Azure.
+This will then just requre the key in the booking plugin